Tavistock, New Jersey: 2010 census

-There were 7 households, out of which 57.1% had children under the age of 18 living with them, 71.4% were married couples living together, 14.3% had a female householder with no husband present, and 0.0% were non-families.
-No households were made up of individuals, and none had someone living alone who was 65 years of age or older.
-The average household size was 3.43 and the average family size was 3.43.

-In the borough the population was spread out, with 37.5% under the age of 18, 8.3% from 18 to 24, 25.0% from 25 to 44, 20.8% from 45 to 64, and 8.3% who were 65 years of age or older.
-The median age was 38 years.
-For every 100 females, there were 100.0 males.
-For every 100 females age 18 and over, there were 87.5 males.

-The median income for a household in the borough was $58,750, and the median income for a family was $36,875.
-Males had a median income of $76,250 versus $46,250 for females.
-The per capita income for the borough was $14,600.
-There are 20.0% of families living below the poverty line and 21.7% of the population, including 25.0% of under eighteens and none of those over 64.

 Government

 Local government

 Tavistock operates under the Walsh Act form of New Jersey municipal government.
 The borough is one of 30 municipalities (of the 564) statewide that use the commission form of government.
 The governing body is comprised of three non-partisan commissioners, who are elected at-large on a non-partisan basis to concurrent four-year terms of office as part of the May municipal election.
 Each commissioner is assigned a specific department to head in addition to their legislative functions and one commissioner is chosen to serve as mayor.
 Tavistock has been governed under the Walsh Act by a three-member commission, since 1928.

 As of 2023, Tavistock's commissioners are Mayor Joseph Del Duca, Colin Mack-Allen and Mindy Del Duca, all serving concurrent terms of office ending December 31, 2025.

 In 2018, the borough had an average property tax bill of $31,376, the highest in the county, compared to an average bill of $8,767 statewide and more than double the average bill of $15,182 in runner-up Haddonfield.